bluedragon1221/dotfiles/Documents/tech/Youtube Playlist (with URL).md

 ```
 http://www.youtube.com/watch_videos?video_ids=UYm0kfnRTJk,MNeX4EGtR5Y,U3aXWizDbQ4
 ```
 See?
-I just replaced the `AAAAAAAAAAA,BBBBBBBBBBB,CCCCCCCCCCC` with the video IDs.
+I just listed the video IDs in a specific format.
+Once you navigate to this URL in your browser, it will redirect to a shorter URL that you can share with other people.

+# TODO: Write a script